Risotto

 125g melted butter (cooled slightly before use)

 For the pastry, combine the flour, icing sugar and butter (eg in a food processor) to 'bread crumb' stage.
 Add enough egg that it pulses together into one lump.
-Don't overwork.
+Don't overwork - it is meant to be a relatively dry consistency.
 Cover and leave to rest for 1 hour.
 Pre-heat over to 180C.

-Roll out on a floured surface until the size of the tin (and sides), and press into the tin (should be about 2 - 3mm).
-'Repair' any gaps in the masonry with leftover pastry.
+Roll out on a floured surface until the size of the tin (and sides), and press into the contours of the tin (should be about 2 - 3mm).
+Trim the top of the ring, and 'repair' any gaps in the masonry with leftover pastry.
 Line roughly with baking paper, and fill with baking beans.
 Bake for 15 - 20m, remover the baking paper and beans, and bake for an additional 5 minutes.
 This is a great all-purpose pastry.

 For the filling, hand-whisk together the ingredients until relatively smooth.
 Fill the tart shell and smooth out.
 Bake for 30 - 35 minutes, until golden brown.
+Allow to cool before removing from tin.
 Best eaten warm with double cream.

 Vanilla Panna cotta